Tax Planning Strategies and Top Considerations for Architects and Engineers

 States that impose gross receipts taxes include Delaware, Nevada, Ohio, Oregon, and Washington.
 Additionally, some localities, such as San Francisco and certain municipalities in Pennsylvania, also impose gross receipts taxes.

-While architects are generally not subject to most transaction-level taxes such as sales taxes, they’re often subject to gross receipts taxes which have a broad base and few exceptions or deductions.
+While architects and engineers are generally not subject to most transaction-level taxes such as sales taxes, they’re often subject to gross receipts taxes which have a broad base and few exceptions or deductions.

 Furthermore, gross receipts taxes have different sourcing methods which may look at either where the project is located or where the work is performed.
 Understanding how the tax is applied and how sales are sourced to any given state may be helpful in tax planning and strategy.